Cybertelecom

 Privacy Policy:

 Accuracy, timeliness and completeness of information are not guaranteed; indeed, we guarantee that the information is out of date, incomplete, and contains errors!
 Information should not be relied upon.
 Information constantly changes and the Cybertelecom does not have the resources to stay on top of all issues.
-Information presented is a superficial, introductory discussion of the subject matters.
+Information presented is an academic, superficial, introductory discussion of the subject matters designed to promote academic knowledge and discourse.
 Cybertelecom attempts to provide links to primary sources of information.
-Individuals should consult primary sources to confirm accuracy of information.
-Federal Agency websites should also be consulted to ensure accuracy, completeness, and timeliness of information.
-Information on this website may not be complete or may be out of date.

-Users are requested to inform the Project of any errors, omissions, or other needed revisions of the content.
+Users are requested to inform the Project of any errors, omissions, or other needed revisions to the content.

 Cybertelecom is an educational project.
+Cybertelecom's goal is to promote academic knowledge and discussion of federal Internet law and policy developments.
+This is not a DO IT YOURSELF legal site.
 Information presented is not legal advice; no attorney-client relationship exists or is intended.
-Cybertelecom does not offer its services to clients of any type.
+Cybertelecom does not offer legal services to clients of any type.
+Requests for legal advice or counsel of any type will not be responded to; do not send them.
 Individuals should consult professional counsel.
-Requests for legal advice will not be responded to.
+See FCBA, American Bar Association, state bar associations.

 Individuals interacting with, consulting, using, or looking at this site agree to hold Cybertelecom, its officials, board of directors, staff, and volunteers harmless and not to sue Cybertelecom, it officials, board of directors, staff, and volunteers for any reason.
 By using this website, users agree that no information provided or content on Cybertelecom may give rise to any legal action of any type.
 If someone breaches this provision by filing litigation, then the choice of law is Virginia and the choice of forum is Virginia.

 All information is gathered from public sources.
-All facts are as alleged or reported (we weren't there and did not witness it first-hand, we just believe everything they tell us on FOX news).
+All facts are as alleged or reported.
 Some facts are entirely fictitious.

 Views expressed are not necessarily those of anyone or any organization participants may be associated with or employed by in any other capacity, dead or alive.
-5 CFR § 2635.
 Cybertelecom has no expressed or implied relationship with any other entity or organization.

 ||